Scthe/scthe.github.io/content/blog/2023-12-10-vulkan-initialization/vulkan-initialization.md

 ## Summary

 In this article, we have seen how to initialize Vulkan.
 We've chosen the API version and added instance and device extensions.
 We went over Vulkan integration with an OS-provided window.
 Swapchain images are ready for render.
 We have listed available GPUs and selected ones that match our preferences.
 We created a `queue` to which we will submit commands.
 The pipeline cache is ready for compute and graphic passes.
 We have seen how to create `command buffers`.
-But before we progress further, we need to understand [Vulkan synchronization](/blog/vulkan-synchronization/).
+But before we progress further, we need to understand <CrossPostLink permalink="/blog/vulkan-synchronization/">Vulkan synchronization</CrossPostLink>.